coderefinery/2023-03-21-workshop/content/questions/day4.md

 #### What are your experiences re-running or adjusting a script or a figure you created few months ago?
 - I didn't comment it so much so it was very difficult understanding what the code was doing.
 It took more time than expected.
 - I had several versions of the script I wanted to use again after 2 years.
 I didn't know which was the last version.
 I had to review each one.
 It took like 3 days (it was a nightmare)
-- For some code I constantly was chaning parameters and it was challenging keeping track of which parameters generated which figure.
-Another reason for this was that figures took about a week to be ready, so after a week I had already forgoten about the context in which the figures were made.
+- For some code I constantly was changing parameters and it was challenging keeping to track of which parameters generated which figure.
+Another reason for this was that figures took about a week to be ready, so after a week I had already forgotten about the context in which the figures were made.
 - I didn't have the license for Matlab any more and had great difficulty obtaining the raw data to process the same data elsewhere.
 In the end I ended up editing my old figures in pdf format.
 - Terrible, did not know how to make it run again.
 The script was contructed from other pieces of code found on stackoverflow and too difficult to understand.
 - Something else changed and tests don't work anymore